alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 ## IMPORTANT: if all of your "proof" URLs have DIFFERENT pathnames?

-Small amounts of plain-text page content may be embedded using regular-expressions for pathnames; this is done using `hardcoded_endpoint_csv` and the following example will emit `FOOPROOF` (or `BARPROOF`) for accesses to `/www/.well_known/foo` or `../.well_known/bar` respectively, ignoring trailing slashes.
-Note the use of double-backslash to escape "dots" in the regular expression, and use of backslash-indent to continue/enable several such paths.
+Small amounts of plain-text page content may be embedded using small, fixed pathname strings; this is done using `ssl_proof_csv` and the following example will emit `FOOPROOF` (or `BARPROOF`) for accesses to `/www/.well_known/foo` (or `.../bar`) respectively.

+Note: unlike the previous mechanism which was based on the regular-expression-based `hardcoded_endpoint_csv`, these strings are checked verbatim against the location, so that `/.well_known/FOO` becomes `location = "/.well_known/FOO" {...}` in the NGINX configuration.

+Also, as an improvement to the previous mechanism, these endpoints are available in **both** HTTP and HTTPS, irrespective of the state of the `force_ssl` setting.

+Example code:

 ```
 # demo: CSV list to implement ownership proof URIs for EV SSL issuance
-set hardcoded_endpoint_csv \
+set ssl_proof_csv \
-    ^/www/\\.well_known/foo/?$,"FOOPROOF" \
+    /.well_known/FOO,FOOPROOF \
-    ^/www/\\.well_known/bar/?$,"BARPROOF"
+    /.well_known/BAR,BARPROOF
 ```

 ## IMPORTANT: if all your "proof" URLs have THE SAME pathname?